Multi-cell mMIMO IRS Systems With Impairments and Aging: Phase Optimization and Receiver Design

-We observe that the fall in SE with time for MRC is less rapid than the DAA-MMSE receiver.
-This observation aligns with our theoretical insight, which showed that MUI is independent of $n$.
-As the MUI of the MRC receiver is high, its impact on SE is severe compared to other interference terms, which reduce with $n$.
-This minimizes the fall in SE for the MRC receiver. \textit{Our findings reveal that the proposed DAA-MMSE receiver reduces the estimation overhead required to get desired QoS.} \\ \textbf{Comparison of DAA-MMSE and DU-MMSE receivers:} We perform this by plotting in Fig.~\ref{comb_comp} the SE obtained by both these receivers for a fixed: i) UE velocity of $v = 72$~km/h and two different ADC/DAC resolutions of $b = \{2,4\}$~bits; ii) bits $b =4$ bits and vary UE velocity $v = \{72,144\}$~km/h.
+We finally see that for MRC, the SE degrades at a lower rate than the DAA-MMSE receiver. \\ \underline{\textbf{Comparison of DAA-MMSE and DU-MMSE receivers:}} We plot in Fig.~\ref{comb_comp} the SE obtained by both these receivers for a fixed: i) UE velocity of $v = 72$~km/h and two different ADC/DAC resolutions of $b = \{2,4\}$~bits; ii) $b =4$ bits and different UE velocities $v = \{72,144\}$~km/h.
 We observe that the DAA-MMSE receiver has a higher SE than DU-MMSE for all the cases.
 We also observe that the SE gain of DAA-MMSE receiver increases with hardware impairments and channel aging.
 For example, for UE speed of $v = 72$~km/h, for $b =4$ and $b =2$ is $41.45\%$, and $92.84\%$, respectively.